 Due December 13, 2021

-By Monday, December 13, students should post a close reading analysis essay at the course site of an important document from the Civil War or Reconstruction era.that covers about 4-6 pages and includes Chicago-style footnotes and a handful of properly captioned and credited images.
+By Monday, December 13, by 5pm, students should post (private) a close reading analysis essay at the course site of an important document from the Civil War or Reconstruction era.that covers about 4-6 pages and includes Chicago-style footnotes and a handful of properly captioned and credited images.
 Students must also embed inside their post a companion short video featuring about 1-2 minutes of a multi-media reading of their assigned text (using their own voice-over with companion images and music).

 - List of possible documents (updated occasionally)